fboucquez/symbol-bootstrap/docs/compose.md

   -u, --user=user      [default: current] User used to run the services in the docker-compose.yml file. "current" means
                        the current user.

+  --noPassword         When provided, Bootstrap will not ask for a password

   --upgrade            It regenerates the docker compose and utility files from the <target>/docker folder

 EXAMPLE